 Rain chains are easier to install in comparison to downspouts, they usually come with a gutter clip to clip on the gutter itself and have the water flow down the chain.

-Pros: Rain chains clog less than a downspout, and depending on the kind of chain you purchase, it may make a nice sound as the waterfalls down the chain.
-Also, they are great for homes that have a rock-based water collection landscaping (Landscaping that is designed to recycle rainwater without hurting foundation).
+Pros: Rain chains clog less than a downspout, and depending on the kind of chain you purchase, it may make a pleasant sound as the water down the chain from your roof.

 Cons: Per linear foot compared to a downspout, rain chains typically cost more because of the fancy designs.
 Additionally, with heavy storms, they do not perform nearly as well as a downspout.
 This is vital to keep in mind to protect against possible foundational and erosion issues.

-You can simply Google search “Rain Chains” or hop on Amazon to find some if you’re interested!
+You can Google search “Rain Chains” or hop on Amazon to find some if you’re interested!